Mark-Kramer/Case-Studies-Python/content/03/the-power-spectrum-part-1.md

 **Q.** Compare the power estimate from the model (the variable `Sxx_model_60Hz`) to the power spectral density at 60 Hz computed using the Fourier transform.
 What do you find?

 **A.** We note that the units of the power spectral density (variable `Sxx`) are mV$^2/$Hz, while the units of the power estimated in variable `Sxx_model_60Hz` are mV$^2$.
 To convert the power spectral density to (integrated) spectral power, we must integrate the variable `Sxx` over a frequency range.
 Here, we choose a 1 Hz interval centered at 60 Hz, which corresponds to a single index of the variable `faxis`; the frequency resolution for these data is $\pm 0.5$ Hz.
-Then the approximate integrated power over this 1 Hz interval can be computed as `Sxx[np.where(faxis == 60)]`, which equals 0.9978, identical to the value in `Sxx_model_60Hz`, and with the same units.
+Then the approximate integrated power over this 1 Hz interval can be computed as `Sxx[where(faxis == 60)]`, which equals 0.9978, identical to the value in `Sxx_model_60Hz`, and with the same units.

 </div>